comp-bio-master/assignment03_LimpetShellEvolution/README.md

 ## Description of Assignment

 * Clone the repository for this assignment to your home dir in your terminal.
+   * make sure that you have set up your ssh security key (see Lecture 0) and use the "ssh" link when cloning

 * Ensure that the `admesh2tsv.bash` script works by running it on the `admesh.out` data.
 This script converts the output of [`admesh`](https://admesh.readthedocs.io/en/latest/), a unix command to extract information from 3D scans stored in `stl` files, into a "tidy" data file.